The MAC Alliance database includes more than 60 million patients between the ages of 10 to 60.

 Is ImPACT testing just for athletes?

-ImPACT is an FDA cleared computerized assessment that measures different areas of the brain affected by concussions.
+ImPACT is an FDA-cleared computerized assessment that measures different areas of the brain affected by concussions.
 It is one of the most widely used tools to evaluate concussions and the severity of brain injury.
 Originally developed for sports medicine by neuroscientists from University of Pittsburgh, ImPACT is now used to evaluate all possible concussion type injuries and cleared for ages 12-80.

 How does BrainScope work and what is EEG?

-BrainScope is a unique FDA cleared concussion testing tool that utilizes electroencephalogram (EEG) technology.
+BrainScope is a unique FDA-cleared concussion testing tool that utilizes electroencephalogram (EEG) technology.
 EEG tests the electrical activity in your brain, which is how brain cells communicate.
 Severe concussions and traumatic brain injury can impair this network, causing long-term permanent structural damage.
 While it may appear and sound intimidating, EEG is non-invasive (head piece with small metal discs) and painless.

-What is Cambridge Brain Sciences (CBS) Health?
+What is Creyos (formerly Cambridge Brain Sciences) Health?

 What is RightEye?

-What is EyeGuide?
+What is Sway Balance System?

 What is baseline testing?